abhaygupta9397/AI-Assistant/README.md

 ---

-*Note: Replace placeholders like `your-username` with your actual GitHub username and ensure that the paths to images and links are correct relative to your project structure.*
+*Note: Replace placeholders like `your-username` with your actual GitHub username.